sergiomasellis/Famloop/docs/FAMLOOP_PRD_AND_SYSTEM_DESIGN.md

 ### 1.1 Product Overview

-Tapestry is a modern, touch-friendly family calendar application designed to help families organize their schedules, track household chores, and motivate children through a gamified point system.
+FamLoop is a modern, touch-friendly family calendar application designed to help families organize their schedules, track household chores, and motivate children through a gamified point system.
 The application integrates with multiple calendar sources (iCalendar, Google Calendar, Alexa Reminders) to provide a unified view of family activities while adding a unique chore management system powered by AI.

 ### 1.2 Target Users